mattermost/docs/source/deployment/ldap-group-sync.rst

 Additionally, you can specify the Group filter used to retrieve groups.
 If the group filter configuration is left blank, then all groups matching the default filter ``(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))`` are returned.
 You can also set the attribute used to populate the Mattermost Group name under ``Group Display Name Attribute``.

-Synchronization of groups will occur after user synchronization and results for group synchronization are available on the synchonization status table (located at the bottom of the AD/LDAP configuration page).
+Synchronization of groups occurs after user synchronization and results for group synchronization are available on the synchonization status table (located at the bottom of the AD/LDAP configuration page).

 After the AD/LDAP groups have been synchronized, go to **System Console > Access Control > Groups** to link and configure Mattermost groups.